 And Jupiter Ascending, as grandiose and stylish a space opera as it is, is just like it’s leading lady; interesting, full of unabashed honesty, sporting a great sense of humor, and truly dedicated to exploring each and every aspect of the new world she’s stepping into.

-Directed by Lana Wachowski & Andy Wachowski; written by Lana Wachowski & Andy Wachowski; starring Mila Kunis, Channing Tatum, Eddie Redmayne, Douglas Booth, Tuppence Middleton, Sean Bean, Doona Bae, David Ajala, Gugu Mbatha-Raw & James D’Arcy; 127 minutes.
+Directed by Lana Wachowski & Lilly Wachowski; written by Lana Wachowski & Lilly Wachowski; starring Mila Kunis, Channing Tatum, Eddie Redmayne, Douglas Booth, Tuppence Middleton, Sean Bean, Doona Bae, David Ajala, Gugu Mbatha-Raw & James D’Arcy; 127 minutes.

 Jupiter Ascending is currently in theaters everywhere.